sebsto/amplify-ios-workshop/BOA332/instructions/content/60_add_federation/10_signin_with_apple.md

 The values will be different for you.

-Next step is to update AWS Amplify's configuration to include Sign in With Apple.
+Next step is to update AWS Amplify's configuration to include Sign in with Apple.